ualter/aws-skills-mapping-iac/README.md

 #### **What ?**
 * **Constructs**
   * Basic building block of AWS CDK Application.
-Check `class BucketHelmRepo(cdk.Construct)` at file `./s3/infrastructure.py`.
+Check `class BucketStaticWebSiteHosting(cdk.Construct)` at file `./s3/infrastructure.py`.
 * **Stacks**
   * Deployment units.
 All AWS Resources defined in a stack are provisioned as a single unit. (fail or work together).
-Check `class MyPlatform(cdk.Stage)` at file `deployment.py`, there the Stacks are being defined.
+Check `class AwsSkillsMapping(cdk.Stage)` at file `deployment.py`, there the Stacks are being defined.
 Here, we split in two:
     *  Stateful (database, s3)
     *  Stateless (api, sns, mq)